fmatthew5876/stdcxx-bitops/README.md

 We currently have `std::align` in the standard for doing alignment calculations.
 The function `std::align`
-has one very specific use case, that is to carve out an aligned buffer of a given size within a larger buffer.
+has one very specific use case, that is to carve out an aligned buffer of a known size within a larger buffer.
 In order to use `std::align`, the user must a priori know the size of the aligned buffer they require.
 Unfortunately in some use cases, even calculating the size of this buffer as an input to `std::align` itself requires doing alignment calculations.
 Consider the following example of using aligned SIMD registers to process a memory buffer.
+The alignment calculations here cannot be done with `std::align`.

     void process(char* b, char* e) {
       char* pb = std::min((char*)std::align_up(b, sizeof(simd16)), e);